peterk140360/metabo-explorer/README.md

 pip install shiny shinywidgets pandas numpy plotly faicons
 ```

----

 ## To Do

 - Freeze/fix first column in the DataGrid
-- Add integration for automatic dataset updates in the Admin Panel

----
+- Adopt the url in the collect-raw-data.py script from csf_ to hmdb_
+- Implement console view in admin panel to show output of the pipeline run

 ## Resources